Numerical wave propagation aided by deep learning: Improvement by parareal iterations

 The data matrices $\mathsf{G_k}$ and $\mathsf{F}_k$ are defined as follows: \begin{itemize} \item The $n$-th column of $\mathsf{G_k}$ corresponds to the vector $\Lambda\tilde{\mathcal{G}}_{\Delta t^*} \mathbf{u}^k_n$, $n=0,1,\dots,N.$ \item The $n$-th column of $\mathsf{F_k}$ corresponds to the vector $\Lambda\mathcal{F}_{\Delta t} \mathbf{u}^k_n$, $n=0,1,\dots,N.$ \end{itemize} For $k=0$, $\mathbf{u}^0_n$ are defined in \eqref{eq:plain-parareal-init}.
 We call this method the Procrustes parareal method since $\Omega^k$ is constructed by solving the Orthogonal Procrustes Problem \cite{golub2012matrix}.

-The Procrustes parareal algorithm is introduced in\cite{nguyen2020stable}.
+The Procrustes parareal algorithm is introduced in \cite{nguyen2020stable}.
 In the original version, the fine and coarse solvers communicate on the coarse grid.
 This means that the data matrices records the wave fields on the coarse grid and $\Omega^k$ is smaller.
 In contrast, in the version presented above, the the solvers communicate on the fine grid.
-This allows the resulting algorithm to correct for details corresponding to higher wave numbers.
+This allows the resulting algorithm to correct for details corresponding to higher wave numbers. \LL{One disadvantage of this method is the potential scalability issue due to $\Omega$ being large and dense for large computational domains.
+However, it may be combined a domain decomposition approach (in space) to reduce the problem size.}

 Both versions of the Procrustes parareal method are remarkably stable for wave propagation.
 We point out again, that due to this stability, we are able to use this method to generate training examples that lead to more performant neural networks.
 See Section~\ref{sec:netexample}.